arnab9961/Quora_question_pair_similarity/README.md

 ---

 ## **📂 1.
 Reading the Dataset**
 The `train.csv` file contains **404,290 rows and 6 columns**.
 Training the model on the entire dataset would require significant computational time.
-To optimize the process, I **sampled 50,000 rows** from the dataset and set a **random state of 2**.
-This randomly selects a subset of **50,000 rows** from the dataset for faster processing.
 ✅ To optimize performance, we **randomly selected 50,000 rows** for training.

 ---